eccclesiastes/team-finder/README.md

 ### Higher-tier Admins:

 > Higher-tier Administrators have the ability to use the 'Create Admin Account' panel.
 Using the same login page as lower-tier admins, and using the 'masterUsername' and 'masterPassword', they can generate an account by inputting a username, and the email of the person to recieve the account.
-This is designed to email the username and password to the person recieving the account, while keeping all credentials hidden from everyone else, even the Admin creating the account.
+This is designed to email the username and password to the person recieving the account, while keeping the password hidden from everyone else, even the Admin creating the account.

 ![High-admin create GIF](https://github.com/qtdceu/team_finder/blob/main/img/ezgif.com-gif-maker%20(2).gif)